davidsmith2/pro-profile/README.md

 proProfile
 ===========

-Custom LinkedIn profile using the LinkedIn API
+A Backbone.js/RequireJS app that leverages the LinkedIn JavaScript API.